 - For eye makeup, you can swirl a Q-Tip around in the coconut oil and then use that to remove the detailed traces.
 Swipe a cotton pad or washcloth gently over your eyes to remove the excess oil.

-- If you like, apply a toner afterward, like my Green Tea Toner.
+- If you like, apply a toner afterward.

 Questions for readers: